Volunteering

 - Department for Education volunteer application form

-- Department for Human Services Working with Children Check (WWCC).
-You can get a free screening for volunteering.
+- Department for Human Services Working with Children Check (WWCC) (free for volunteers)

-- complete the Responding to Risks of Harm, Abuse and Neglect – Education and Care (RRHAN-EC) course.
-You will need to create a plink account for non-department staff to complete the course online.
+- Complete the Responding to Risks of Harm, Abuse and Neglect – Education and Care (RRHAN-EC) course

 For further information, visit what volunteers need to know on the department for education’s website.